We are building 24 homes.

 Whether the purchase is on one title or two, the whare (both units) must be used as the principal place of residence of the owners and cannot be used as an investment property and rented out.

-The purchasers of the 4-bedroom homes can elect to include a toilet on the ground floor, at an additional cost.
-We will work on keeping the cost as low as possible, but it will be approximately $5,000-10,000.
+The purchasers of the 2 and 4-bedroom homes can elect to include a toilet on the ground floor, at an additional cost.
+It will be approximately $10,000.
 Please note, if a toilet is incorporated into the design, you will lose a storage cupboard on the ground floor.

 There is a 3m x 1m storage unit on each deck.
 We’re also looking into shared secure storage options and will update in due course.